tralf-strues/retro-asteroids/README.md

 ## Build

 The only dependency is X11.
-The supported compilers are GCC, Clang and AppleClang.
+The supported compilers are GCC, ~~Clang~~ (*cannot fully check due to outdated clang versions on github runners*) and AppleClang.

 There are also several cmake configuration options: